Blood Products and Services Information

 Designated donors must comply with the general blood donor acceptance criteria and undergo mandatory donation testing, although TPHA reactive or cross-reactive donations may be issued with permission from the WCBS CEO/Medical Director in consultation with the patient’s clinician.

-All designated blood donations from first and second degree relatives must be gamma-irradiated in order to prevent transfusion associated graft versus host disease, which relates to the potential sharing of HLA-haplotypes by the donor and patient.
+All designated blood donations from first and second degree relatives must be irradiated in order to prevent transfusion associated graft versus host disease, which relates to the potential sharing of HLA-haplotypes by the donor and patient.

 It is not advisable for women of childbearing age to receive blood from their spouse or his relatives as this could lead to a blood group incompatibility that can affect the safety of future pregnancies.